ibrahim-netto/portfolio/README.md

 For its construction, Node.js with Koa framework was used as back-end, Angular with Clarity Design components for the front-end, web workers for offline and bad internet connection synchronization, possibility of installing the application by PWA and MongoDB as database.

-Keywords: node.js, koa, angular, clarity design, mongodb, html5, css3, javascript, typescript, web workers, PWA
+##### Keywords: node.js, koa, mongodb, html5, css3, javascript, typescript, angular, clarity design, web workers, PWA

 ### NetLeaseFinder Data Mining Engine